ravijaat2917/Sylvr-Docker-Compose-Assignment/README.md

 CRUD Operations is availbale in the code on mongoDb Atlas

 To run the application on docker ,
-1. Clone this repository
+1. Clone this repository =>  git clone https://github.com/ravijaat2917/Sylvr-Docker-Compose-Assignment.git
-2. enter in application folder
+2. enter in application folder => cd Sylvr-Docker-Compose-Assignment/
-3. run command < docker compose up >
+3. run command  => < docker compose up >
 4. go to localhost 3000 to the react application.